Donny-Guo/hl7Adapter/README.md

 .\env\Scripts\Activate.ps1
 ```

-To install it by the following command:
+To install it by the following command (make sure you are under the directory with "pyproject.toml"):

 ```
 # If you don't want to make changes to current code later